MicrosoftDocs/azure-aks-docs/articles/aks/delete-node-pool.md

 > Keep the following information in mind when deleting a node pool:
 >
 > * **You can't recover a node pool after it's deleted**.
 You need to create a new node pool and redeploy your applications.
-> * When you delete a node pool, AKS doesn't perform cordon and drain.
-To minimize the disruption of rescheduling pods currently running on the node pool you plan to delete, perform a cordon and drain on all nodes in the node pool before deleting.
-You can learn more about how to cordon and drain using the example scenario provided in the [resizing node pools][resize-node-pool] tutorial.

 ### [Azure CLI](#tab/azure-cli)